atomicptr/LoginWars2/README.md

 ### Can I get banned for using Login Wars 2?

 LoginWars2 is just calling the Gw2 executable with the [command line interface we're using for years](https://wiki.guildwars2.com/wiki/Command_line_arguments).
-So I highly doubt that you can get banned for this.
-I'll contact Arena.Net at some point to confirm this.
+It doesn't violate the "Guild Wars 2 Terms of Service" in any known way.
+Getting banned for using LW2 is HIGHLY unlikely.

 ### Why is my screen black and nothing happens?